WHAT THEY SAW

 Columbines mixing with Fritillaria acopetala under the snowy

-whiteness of Japanese maple 'Butterfly'
+whiteness of Japanese maple 'Butterfly' bought at the

 Horticultural Alliance of the Hamptons some 3 or 4 years ago.